skirsten/hacky-easter-2016/README.md

 -------------
 The zip bomb must be decompressed then all git merges must be restored to get the next zip witch is then gonna be decompressed and so on.

-I wrote this bash script to extract the zips until we meet one wich needs a password:
+I wrote this bash script to extract the zips until we meet one which needs a password:
 ```bash
 #!/bin/bash